googlefonts/gf-docs/UpgradingExistingRepositories.md

 #### commit 9

-*TRADEMARKS.md: added, Script reported this file was missing.
+*TRADEMARKS.md: added, script reported this file was missing.
 Text for this file came from the trademarks field in the font metadata.
 I am skeptical if this is correct so I will include an issue for it on the repo.
 I have now successfully made all the checks pass for the script*
 ![alt tag](UpgradingExistingRepositories-report2.png)

 *We still need to check the vertical metrics, MM compatibility and see if we need to complete some steps from the other cleanup checklist*

 #### commit 10

-*Cabin.glyphs: removed panose and glyph order family values.
-I removed te panose because the panose should be unique for each weight.
+*Cabin.glyphs: removed Panose and glyph order family values.
+I removed the Panose because the Panose should be unique for each weight.
 This field will be included in each instance later.
-The glyph order was removed because Glyphsapp has its own order function*
+The glyph order was removed because Glyphsapp has its own Glyph ordering function*

 #### commit 11